JosephABudd/kickzig/Create-The-Data-Store.md

+## Data stores are not a part of the kickzig framework

-## The local sqlite file
+### I will add a local sqlite data-store

 I will use 1 data store which is a local sqlite file.
-It will be located in the OS's data storage folder as defined by the "known-folders" package.
+It will be located in the OS's data storage folder as defined by the zig's **std.fs** package.
 In that data storage folder, I'll add a "crud" folder where I will create my "store.sqlite" file.

 ## The store package

 My sqlite store package will be in the **src/@This/deps/store/**.
-The package's Store struct has a member called **contact_table**.
+The package's Store struct has a member **contact_table**.
 It is a pointer to the store's Contact table.
 The store's **contact_table** does all of the contact table work.

 ## Initializing and using the store package

 1. In standalone-sdl.zig, **The store's path is created**.
 1. In standalone-sdl.zig, **The store is created**.
+1. In standalone-sdl.zig, **The store is added to the back-end startup params**.
-1. In standalone-sdl.zig, **The back-end is initialized with the store** allowing it to initialize it's back-end message handlers with the store.
+1. In standalone-sdl.zig, **The back-end is initialized with the startup params** allowing it to initialize it's back-end message handlers with the store.
 Those back-end message handlers are the ones that use the store.

 See [[standalone-sdl.zig|standalone--sdl.zig]] in the appendix.

-## The store package's api.zig and contact.zig are shown below.
+## The store package's api.zig and contact.zig are shown below

 ### api.zig